a3en005/Cygnus-Github/README.md

-A Next.js 14+ SaaS search platform for individuals and companies in the US and Canada, using Supabase for authentication, search engine management, and analytics.
+Cygnus Pacifics search platform for individuals and companies in the US and Canada, using Supabase for authentication, search engine management, and analytics.